The Skydivers: Plot

 Harry and Beth Rowe run a small skydiving facility in an unnamed desert town.
 One day, a woman named Suzy Belmont arrives looking for the Rowes' plane mechanic Frankie Bonner.
 Beth claims that Frankie was fired for being drunk on the job, but suspects that Suzy didn't visit just to see Frankie.
 As she walks away, Beth can't help but feel that her husband is having an affair with this floozy.
 It turns out that Harry is, but has managed to keep it a secret from his wife.
 One evening, they receive a letter from Harry's friend, Joe Moss.
 Joe wants to visit and is looking for a job.
 Beth points out that Joe could easily fill Frankie's position and Harry consents.

 Later, Frankie returns to the skydiving facility, but Harry catches him trying to sabotage a plane and accosts him.
 Frankie demands that Harry stay away from Suzy.
 Harry agrees but warns that he'll break both of Frankie's legs if he ever returns to the facility.

 Joe Moss eventually arrives and the Rowes greet him warmly.
 Joe is just in time to witness an eager young man, Pete, propose to do a dangerous skydiving stunt.
 Harry warns that the FAA could reprimand them for that, but Pete is determined to prove he can do it.
 He starts out fine, but before he can pull his chute he panics and plummets to the ground.
 The FAA investigates and shuts down the Rowes' skydiving facility.
 Despondent at this turn of events, Harry drives into town and has a beer at a local bar.
 He finds Suzy outside and fights off her advances before leaving her in the parking lot fuming.

 Incensed at Harry, Suzy plots revenge by convincing love-struck Frankie to help her put acid in Harry's parachute.
 An unsure Frankie gingerly agrees.
 Eventually, the facility reopens, and a crowd gathers to see the skydivers.
 Trouble brews when Harry thinks Beth and Joe are having an affair; Harry even confronts Joe.
 Harry and Beth soon reconcile and Joe backs off.
 A night jump and pre-jump party is planned.
 During the festivities, Suzy and Frankie sneak into the hangar and pour acid on Harry's parachute.
 The evening's merriment ends in tragedy when Harry's chute rips and he plummets to his death.

 A witness reports seeing Suzy and Frankie running away from the preparations room.
 Joe gets into his car and gives chase, eventually catching up to them.
 Meanwhile, men from the FAA also track them in a plane while others do so in a car.
-In spite of lacking any evidence that they were responsible, and no legal proceedings, the two are immediately gunned down without warning by the authorities.
+The two are immediately gunned down without warning by the authorities.

 In the aftermath, Joe gives up running the skydiving facility and takes his leave of Beth.
 As Joe drives away, Beth takes her own leave of the facility.